eduardfores/CQS_blog/README.md

 * Hosting Static blog in S3
 * The blog reads from S3 bucket the posts
 * Upload images to S3 with public permissions
-* HTML Generation with Lambda functions
+* Generate HTML with Lambda functions
 * Save HTML files from Lambda to S3

 ```diff